bradonomics/bradonomics.com/_pages/blogroll.md

 permalink: /blogroll/
 ---

 Are you old enough to remember blogrolls?
-They used to be quite popular and I think they should be again.
+They used to be popular and I think they should be again.
 Here are a few I read regularly, but first some commentary:

 I use an RSS reader to keep up with the bloggers I like.
 If you don't, you should probably look in to that.
 I have a general rule for blogs that get added to my reader: one-in-four.
 Some bloggers will write post after post on topics I don't find interesting, but then one day---wam---an article that knocks my socks off.
 No blog is perfect, and no blogger is perfect.
 Even the greats among us roll a gutter ball every now and then, but if you can't hit one out of four you won't last long in my reader.